 Rice is named in honor of John R. Rice, the W. Brooks Fortune Distinguished Professor Emeritus of Computer Science.
-More information about his life and impact on Purdue is available in an ITaP Biography of John R. Rice.
+More information about his life and impact on Purdue is available in an ITaP Biography of Rice.

 |Sub-Cluster||Number of Nodes||Processors per Node||Cores per Node||Memory per Node||Retires in|

-Rice nodes run Red Hat Enterprise Linux 6 (RHEL6) and use Moab Workload Manager 8 and TORQUE Resource Manager 5 as the portable batch system (PBS) for resource and job management.
+Rice nodes run CentOS 7 and use Moab Workload Manager 8 and TORQUE Resource Manager 5 as the portable batch system (PBS) for resource and job management.
 The application of operating system patches occurs as security needs dictate.
 All nodes allow for unlimited stack usage, as well as unlimited core dump size (though disk space and server quotas may still be a limiting factor).